 This nature lodge is surrounded by forest and exudes a relaxed, family-friendly atmosphere not far from Andrew Molera State Park.

 Striking redwoods and the passing Big Sur River make the Big Sur River Inn a haven in nature.
 Take your pick between standard rooms for two adults or larger suites that can accommodate up to four.

 “Amazing location!!!
 Loved the rustic feel to the property.
-The river chairs were a highlight.” -Robert(Read more reviews on Booking.com)
+The river chairs were a highlight.” -Review from Robert, Booking.com